 Think of inhibitory control as the brain's braking system.
 It's the mechanism that allows you to stop yourself from saying the first thing that comes to mind, to wait your turn, to resist reaching for your neighbour's rubber, to suppress an emotional reaction that isn't appropriate for the situation.
 In most learners, this system operates automatically and quickly.
 In learners with ADHD, the braking system is delayed and inconsistent (Nigg, 2017).

-A Year 3 teacher asks the class a question.
-A learner with ADHD blurts the answer before anyone else has raised their hand.
-This isn't rudeness or a deliberate choice to break the rule.
-The thought-to-speech pathway fires before the inhibitory system can intercept it.
-The learner often looks surprised at their own outburst, which is diagnostically revealing.
-They didn't choose to blurt.
-Their brake pedal responded too slowly.
+The thought-to-speech pathway fires before the inhibitory system can stop it.
+The learner often looks surprised by their own outburst, which is diagnostically revealing.
+They did not choose to blurt, because their brake pedal responded too slowly.

 Three Faces of Inhibition Failure